lamps-wg/cmcbis/draft-mandel-lamps-rfc5274bis.md

 the RAs may be dependent on the content of the certificate requests involved.

-This document is divided into five sections, each section specifying the requirements that are specific to a class of agents in the CMC model.
-These are 1) all agents, 2) all servers, 3) all clients, 4) all End-Entities, 5) all Registration Authorities, 6) all Certification Authorities.
+This document is divided into six sections, each section specifying the requirements that are specific to a class of agents in the CMC model.
+These are 1) all Entities, 2) all Servers, 3) all Clients, 4) all End-Entities, 5) all Registration Authorities, 6) all Certification Authorities.